 Here are the answers so far to the questions I had I will continue collecting and updating, which may save others hunting around.
-As I answer some questions, others arise so I plan to keep updating this over the next few days (until 31 Oct 201 at least).
+As I answer some questions, others arise so I plan to keep updating.
 Hopefully this page will provide both information and the links that are useful in one place.

 COP26: Behind the name.